shmulik-willinger/behavioral_cloning/writeup.md

 **Approach taken for finding the solution**

-My model consists of a convolution neural network with 3 Convolution layers with 5x5 filter sizes and depths between 24 and 48, along with 3 MaxPool layers followed by Dropout layers.

-The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

-At the end of the model I have 4 Dense layers and a single output node that will predict the steering angle, which makes this a regression network.

 Because this model is a regression network (and not classification) and I what it to minimize the error between the steering measurment that the network predict and the truth steering, so I used 'mean suared error' for the loss function (instead the cross-antropy) since it's a good function for it.

 I randomly shuffled the data and split off 20% for a validation set.